An abscess is a painful collection of pus, usually caused by a bacterial infection. Abscesses can develop anywhere in the body.

 Your immune system fights the bacteria with white blood cells.

-When this happens, some nearby tissue dies, creating a hole which fills with pus to form an abscess.
+When this happens, some nearby tissue dies, creating a hole that fills with pus to form an abscess.
 The pus contains a mixture of dead tissue, white blood cells and bacteria.

 Internal abscesses often develop as a complication of an existing condition.
 For example, an infection somewhere else in your body.